bi-labor/es-mssql/docs/exercise3.md

 # Exercise 3: Import the users dataset using Integration Services

-> Extend the provided Integration Services project `exercise-3\ex3_integration_services.sln` by modifying the project contents in place.
+> Extend the provided Integration Services project `ex3.sln` by modifying the project contents in place.

-1. Open the solution with Visual Studio, open _Package.dtsx_ from _Solution explorer_.
+1. Open the solution with Visual Studio, open `Package.dtsx` from _Solution explorer_.

    ![Solution explorer of the project](images/exercise/is-solution-explorer.png)

 1. Find the _SSIS Toolbox_; you will need to use this window in the following tasks.

+   > If you cannot see this toolbox window, after opening `Package.dtsx`, look for the _Extensions > SSIS > SSIS Toolbox_ menu.

 1. Add a new _SQL Task_ to the _Control flow_ that erases any content from the target table.
 You will likely need to run the ETL process multiple times, but the data should only be imported once; hence the initial cleanup task.